 Decide if visitors have to confirm their subscription (double opt-in)

-Mailchimp's double opt-in process asks visitors to confirm their mailing list subscriptions via email.
-After they confirm, their contact information is added to your Mailchimp list.
+Mailchimp's double opt-in process asks visitors to confirm their audience subscriptions via email.
+After they confirm, their contact information is added to your Mailchimp audience.

 Double opt-in is enabled by default on all forms that connect to Mailchimp.
 It helps you reduce spam and ensures that the people on your list are receptive to your content.